UKHomeOffice/mercury/README.md

 Then just run as any executable JAR, with any extra Java options for overriding configurations.

-For example, to use a config file (other than the default application.conf) which is located on the file system (in this case in the boot directory)
+For example, to use a config file (other than the default application.conf) which is located on the file system
 ```
-java -Dconfig.file=test-classes/my-application.conf -jar <jar name>.jar
+java -Dconfig.file=test-classes/my-application.conf -jar target/scala-2.11/mercury.jar
 ```

 Note that the log configuration file could also be included e.g.